National and Multinational Corporations are spread across the globe, but

 countless examples that could be sited, nevertheless, the message here is that business investors should know

-each country business practice, especially
+each country business practice, especially where he/she wish to do

 business.